 Art and the Relic Cult of St. Antoninus in Renaissance Florence, 1st Edition 2012, By Sally J. Cornelison, Routledge 388 pages.

 Images, Relics, and Devotional Practices in Medieval and Renaissance Italy.
 Edited by Sally J. Cornelison and Scott B. Montgomery.
 Tempe, AZ: Arizona Center for Medieval and Renaissance Studies, 2005.

 "Art & Religion in Late Renaissance Arezzo: Reconsidering Vasari’s Church Renovations."
 In Renaissance Religions: Modes and Meanings in History.
-Edited by Riccardo Saccenti, Nicholas Terpstra, and Peter Howard.
-Turnhout: Brepols, forthcoming.
+Edited by Peter Howard, Nicholas Terpstra, and Riccardo Saccenti, 301-23.
+Turnhout: Brepols, 2021.

 "Recycling, Renaissance Style: Hybridity and Vasari’s Pieve Altarpieces."
 In Hybridity in Late Medieval and Early Modern Art.
-Edited by Ashley Elston and Madeline Rislow.
-New York and London: Routledge, forthcoming.
+Edited by Ashley Elston and Madeline Rislow, 137-51.
+New York and London: Routledge, 2021.